erodriguez4620/COMP-129-COMP-55-Resurrection/group-project/src/README.md

 MainApplication.java file, where all of the screens are intialized.
 ## Pseudo Code
-(Hard to create Pseudo Code for this features since it mostly involves moving things around) Go into FirstLevel.java and remove all of the hardcoded variable declarations in FirstLevel.java.
+(Hard to create Pseudo Code for this features since it mostly involves moving things around) Go into FirstLevel.java and remove all of the hardcoded variable declarations in FirstLevel.java.  <br>
-Create a constructor which takes enemies, images for the level design, and other level generation Edit FirstLevel::generateLevel() to take the variables declared earlier above and use them to generate the level Go into the MainApplication.java src file and create code which generates the FirstLevel variable
+Create a constructor which takes enemies, images for the level design, and other level generation <br>
+Edit FirstLevel::generateLevel() to take the variables declared earlier above and use them to generate the level <br>
+Go into the MainApplication.java src file and create code which generates the FirstLevel variable

 # Taking a Text File to Generate the Levels